Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 ________________________________________ _____________

-*- from book Georges Bernage, "Berlin.
+*- from the book Georges Bernage, "Berlin.
 1945" , Heimdal, 2005

-On the photos of the album Olympia -1936", pp. 17, 23, 26, 27 and 29 camera focused on black athletes.
+In the photographs of the album " Olympia -1936", pages 17, 23, 26, 27 and 29, the camera focuses on black athletes.

 12. "Defeat?
 No!"

-Who is Jesse Owens!
+What a Jesse Owens!

 And both tasks were brilliantly accomplished.